UtrechtUniversity/HPC-data-synchronization/docs/Evaluation.md

 More background on icommands and instructions for usage of icommands can be found [here](./Yoda.md).

-For availability of data on your local working station, it is possible to mount your Yoda usergroups as a remote network drive on the local working station ([instructions](https://yoda.sites.uu.nl/home/how-to-quick-guide/create-a-network-share/create-a-network-share-on-windows/)).
-This mount is visible as a network drive in your windows explorer.
-However, when you want to do calculations with your data on your local working station, you may run into errors; the data is stored remotely and therefore not always directly accessible for calculations.
-To solve these issues, you need to tranfer the file to your local working station.
-First browse to the file location on the network drive and copy-paste it to a local folder.
-It is also possible to synchronize a Yoda folder with a local folder using e.g. Cyberduck or WinSCP (find instructions for Cyberduck at the bottom of  [this website](https://yoda.sites.uu.nl/home/how-to-quick-guide/create-a-network-share/create-a-network-share-on-windows-using-cyberduck/)).

-Other options for transfer include: webdav connection using [Rclone](https://rclone.org/) or manual drag-and-drop transfer using [Winscp](https://winscp.net/) or [Cyberduck](https://cyberduck.io/).

 In the table below you can see the transfer speeds for the different test scenarios in MB/s.

 <img src="./pictures/irods2.png" alt="alt text" width="307" height="326">

 > please note that these values are realized at a particular moment and not based on a highly standardized test procedure.
 The values can be regarded indicative, but deviations will occur depending on many factors.

+**Local availability of Yoda data**
+The typical way to get access to your data on your local working station is to mount your Yoda usergroups as a remote network drive on the local working station ([instructions](https://yoda.sites.uu.nl/home/how-to-quick-guide/create-a-network-share/create-a-network-share-on-windows/)).
+This mount is visible as a network drive in your windows explorer.
+However, when you want to do computationally expensive operations on your data on your local working station, you may run into errors; the data is still stored remotely and therefore not accessible fast enough for certain calculations.
+A workaround for such issues is to transfer the files to your local working station manually by 'drag-and-drop' files from your mounted network drive or using a client like Cyberduck or icommands.
+Visit [this page](./Yoda_local.md) for instructions on how to use clients like cyberduck and icommands for data transfer to your local working station.

 ## Surfdrive and other cloud storage platforms